 But how would they even know it exists?

 I don’t know!
 But I’m gonna figure this out!

 - I will pick a specific topic, for example, how to promote a plugin in WordPress repository, how to decide what features are worth implementing, how to use guest posts to promote your plugin etc.

 - I will do a research to find out what worked for others before

 - I will share my findings on the show

 - and I will ask other WordPressers to share their thoughts on the matter.
-So if you have any experience with building, launching and promoting WordPress plugin, I would love you to join!
+So if you have any experience with building, launching and promoting WordPress plugins, I would love you to join!

 During the following week:

-I will be implementing some of the technics we discussed.
+I will be implementing some of the techniques we discussed.